joincivil/civil-publisher-wordpress-plugin/README.md

 # Installation

-Copy, checkout, or submodule this repo into `wp-content/plugins`.
-Then, from this repo,
+Copy, checkout, or submodule this repo into `wp-content/plugins`, then enable the plugin from the Plugins screen in the WordPress admin dashboard and you're ready to go.

+# Development

+Built JS bundles are included in this repo, but if you want to build fresh you can do so:

     yarn install
     yarn build

-Then enable the plugin from the Plugins screen in the WordPress admin dashboard.

-# Development
+To build and watch:

     yarn dev

+(LiveReload is supported if `WP_DEBUG` is true and you `yarn dev:reload` instead.)

+If you are simultaneously working on [Civil libraries](https://github.com/joincivil/Civil), you can use [`yarn link`](https://yarnpkg.com/lang/en/docs/cli/link/) to connect the dependencies in this plugin to your local versions of @joincivil packages.

 ### Linting etc.